terrorizer1980/gatsby-blog/demo/content/posts/blog/how-to-install-linux-ubuntu-or-kali-in-windows-10-without-dual-boot-virtualbox-vmware.md

 created: 2019-12-20T01:43:20.350Z
 updated: 2019-12-20T01:43:20.445Z
 ---
 In this tutorial, we’ll be installing Linux on our Windows machine, by using the WSL feature(no VM or dual booting required).
-WSL(Windows subsystem for Linux) is a Windows 10 feature that provides you with a Bash shell, which you can use to execute Linux commands and run Linux applications.
+WSL(**Windows Subsystem for Linux**) is a Windows 10 feature that provides you with a Bash shell, which you can use to execute Linux commands and run Linux applications.

 ## Linux on ...
 Windows?
 Really?